edjchapman/DjangoBoilerplate/README.md

 # Django Boilerplate

+Boilerplate Django project, to base other projects on.

+Includes:

-Boilerplate Django project, including Docker configuration for developemnt and production.
-To be used as the base for other projects.
+- Docker configuration for developemnt and production.
+- NGINX service with Gunicorn reverse-proxy.
+- Postgres DB service.

 ---